 Position yourself at the person’s head and use both hands to maintain an open airway and to hold the mask in place to maximise the seal.
 Maintain head tilt and chin lift.
 Place the narrow end of the mask on the bridge of the nose and apply the mask firmly to the face.
 (Figure 1)

 Inflate the lungs by blowing through the mouthpiece of the mask with sufficient volume and force to achieve chest movement.
 Remove your mouth from the mask to allow exhalation.
-Turn your head to listen and feel for the escape of air.
 If the chest does not rise, recheck head tilt, chin lift and mask seal.

 Failure to maintain head tilt and chin lift is the most common cause of obstruction during resuscitation.